Jumeirah Mosque Dubai

 History of the Jumeirah Mosque

 The Jumeirah mosque was built in 1979 when Dubai started sprawling towards the nether regions of the desert.
 But Jumeirah wasn’t a deserted place in the first place.
 It was inhabited mainly by Arab fishermen and pear hunters.
-A few of their old houses are still around to this day.
-None of them are inhabited, though.
-But these houses remind us of Dubai’s recent past, mainly consisting of fishing hamlets.
+A few of their old houses are still around to this day, though none of them are inhabited.
+These houses remind us of Dubai’s recent past, which mainly consisted of fishing hamlets.

 As Dubai grew with its newfound wealth, the only practical direction for the city to expand was towards the south, as the old part of the city was already saturated with residential buildings.

-Unlike in the old Dubai, the month of them who came and settled in Jumeirah was the western ex-pats.
-They came here as a part of the rapid expansion projects in Dubai that multinational companies undertook.
-On the other hand, the early settlers of Old Dubai were from India, Pakistan, and Bangladesh and were small traders and laborers.
+Unlike in old Dubai, most of those who came and settled in Jumeirah were Western expats.
+They came here as part of the rapid expansion projects that multinational companies undertook in Dubai.
+On the other hand, the early settlers of Old Dubai were small traders and laborers from India, Pakistan, and Bangladesh.

-It also made sense to build a luxury resort near the sea to accommodate those in the emirate for offshore oil exploration.
-Building such a hotel was a significant undertaking in Dubai up until that time.
+Building a luxury resort near the sea also made sense to accommodate those in the emirate for offshore oil exploration.
+Building such a hotel was a significant undertaking in Dubai until then.

-For quite a long time, Jumeirah was known by the name Chicago Beach after the Chicago Beach Hotel, which once was nearby.
-The hotel and the Mosque were the only modern structures on the beach at those times.
+For quite a long time, Jumeirah was known as Chicago Beach after the Chicago Beach Hotel, which once was nearby.
+The hotel and the Mosque were the only modern structures on the beach then.
 The hotel predated the Mosque by two years.

-In those times, there was a reason for building a hotel far away from central Dubai.
-Following the discovery of the first offshore oil well in Dubai, Chicago Bridge and Iron Company took up the contract to carry out the work of the oil rig and all other facilities it required.
-The Chicago beach hotel, named after the contracting company, was built close to the oil site.
+In those days, there was a reason for building a hotel far away from central Dubai.
+Following the discovery of the first offshore oil well in Dubai, Chicago Bridge and Iron Company signed a contract to carry out the work of the oil rig and all other required facilities.
+The Chicago Beach Hotel, named after the contracting company, was built close to the oil site.

 After setting up the oil extraction plant and the underwater storage tanks, another residential area was needed to accommodate the expatriate workforce in the oil industry.
-This residential district was called the Chicago Beach Village and was not far away from the original beach hotel.
+This residential district was called the Chicago Beach Village, far from the original beach hotel.
 The Jumeirah Mosque was also built at the same time.

 The architecture of the Jumeirah Mosque

 Another thing that makes the Jumeirah mosque different from other mosques in Dubai is its distinctive architecture.
-The Mosque is built following a Fatimid style from 9th century Egypt.
-The two minarets also contribute in the same manner.
+The Mosque was built in the Fatimid style of 9th-century Egypt, and the two minarets contributed in the same manner.

 Jumeirah Mosque is said to be the most photographed Mosque in Dubai.
-One of the reasons for that title is the thousands of tourists who visit the Mosque every month.
+One reason for that title is the thousands of tourists who visit the Mosque every month.
 Another reason is the immaculate beauty of the marble mosque.
-The noticeably large dome of the Mosque has intricate detailing on them.
+The noticeably large dome of the Mosque has intricate detailing.

 Like the exterior, the interior of the Mosque displays elegant craftsmanship.
-The use of multicolored marble stones and the quranic verses engraved with shaped stones (instead of painting like they are usually done) are some of which are worth mentioning.
+Some examples are the use of multicolored marble stones and the Quranic verses engraved with shaped stones (instead of painting like they are usually done).

 Although the chandeliers in this Mosque won’t amaze anyone, as there are newer and bigger mosques in Dubai with more magnificent chandeliers, those in Jumeirah Mosque would have riveted many eyes upwards at the dome when it was built.